prisma/engine-images/README.md

 - `make push` pushes the image(s) to DockerHub (requires access, of course).

 ## Automatic image releases
-- Git pushing to master triggers a CI build that releases new images.
+- Git pushing to main triggers a CI build that releases new images.
 - All images are pushed to `prismagraphql/build:<tag>`.
 Check the different Makefiles for the exact tags getting pushed.
 - **Important note**: Images can be read publicly.
 Do not commit secrets into the containers; do not push anything confidential into the repository.